Texas Tech University Data & Information Overview

 Student Loan Debt

-The student loan default rate at Texas Tech is 6.0%.
-This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at Texas Tech is 6.5%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 How Much Money Do Texas Tech Graduates Make?students who graduate from Texas Tech with a bachelor's degree go on to jobs where they make an average salary of $51,400 in their early years.
 This is good news for future Texas Tech graduates since it is 29% more than the average college graduate's salary of $39,802 per year.